JetBrains/teamcity-documentation/topics/git.md

 TeamCity needs Git command line client version 1.6.4\+ on the agent in order to use the agent-side checkout.

 The recommended approach is to ensure that the git client is available in `PATH` of the TeamCity agent and leave the "Path to git" setting in the VCS root blank.
-If you only have the git command line on some machines, set "Path to git" setting in the VCS root to the `%env.TEAMCITY_GIT_PATH%` value.
+If you only have the git command line on some machines, set "Path to git" setting in the VCS root to the `%\env.TEAMCITY_GIT_PATH%` value.

 Instead of adding Git to the agent's PATH, you can set the `TEAMCITY_GIT_PATH` environment variable (or `env.TEAMCITY_GIT_PATH` property in the agent's [`buildAgent.properties`](build-agent-configuration.md) file) to the full path to the git executable.